-- (1) Amounts reflect the grant date fair value of restricted share units (RSUs) granted to NEOs in 2021, 2022 and 2023, computed in accordance with IFRS 2.
-The Company calculates the grant date fair value using the 1-day VWAP on the date of grant.
+- (1) Amounts in this column reflect the grant date fair value of restricted share units (RSUs) granted to NEOs, computed in accordance with IFRS 2, using the 1-day VWAP on the date of grant.
 Prairie Provident uses IFRS 2 as its methodology for computing the grant date fair value for purposes of consistency with its financial statements.
-In accordance with IFRS 2, the fair value of the RSUs is amortized in the financial statements over the applicable service period. - (2) Amounts reflect the grant date fair value of Options granted to NEOs in 2021, 2022 and 2023, computed in accordance with IFRS 2.
-The Company estimates the grant date fair value using the Black-Scholes option pricing model for the date of grant.
+In accordance with IFRS 2, the fair value of the RSUs is amortized in the financial statements over the applicable service period.
+Amounts shown are not adjusted for vesting restrictions. - (2) Amounts in this column reflect the grant date fair value of Options granted to NEOs, computed in accordance with IFRS 2, using the Black-Scholes option pricing model for the date of grant.
 Prairie Provident uses IFRS 2 as its methodology for computing the grant date fair value for purposes of consistency with its financial statements.
-In accordance with IFRS 2, the fair value of the Options is amortized in the financial statements over the applicable service period. - (3) Amounts relate to annual incentive bonuses awarded in respect of the year (notwithstanding that payment may be made after yearend). - (4) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, was appointed Interim Chief Executive Officer effective December 13, 2022 and served in that capacity until December 31, 2023.
-Amounts set out in this table for Mr. McDonald represent compensation paid to him for service as Interim Chief Executive Officer.
-Mr. McDonald did not receive payment of any additional fees for service as a director in 2023, but was issued 500,000 deferred share units (DSUs) as set out under "- Director Compensation" below. - (5) Does not include the value of 500,000 DSUs received by Mr. McDonald (and each other director at the time) on December 19, 2023, which had a grant date fair value of \$0.06 per DSU (\$30,000 for all 500,000 DSUs) in accordance with IFRS 2. - (6) Represents USD-denominated fees payable in respect of Mr. McDonald's service as Interim Chief Executive Officer, converted to Canadian dollars at the year-end indicative exchange rates quoted by the Bank of Canada for 2022 (CAD 1.3544 for USD 1.00) and 2023 (CAD 1.3226 for USD 1.00), respectively. - (7) Mr. Rawlyk was first appointed an officer of the Company on September 13, 2021, and was not previously employed by Prairie Provident or any of its subsidiaries.
-Mr. Rawlyk served as Vice President, Production and Operations from September 13, 2021 until May 23, 2023, and as Chief Operating Officer from May 24, 2023 to December 31, 2023.
-He was appointed President and Chief Executive Officer effective January 1, 2024. - (8) Mr. Stobbe joined the Company as Controller on June 26, 2023 and was appointed Chief Financial Officer on November 13, 2023.
-He was not previously employed by Prairie Provident or any of its subsidiaries. - (9) Ms. Massey was first appointed an officer of the Company on September 13, 2021, and was not previously employed by Prairie Provident or any of its subsidiaries.
-Ms. Massey served as Vice President, Land and Commercial from September 13, 2021 until October 11, 2023. - (10) Represents severance amounts paid.
+In accordance with IFRS 2, the fair value of the Options is amortized in the financial statements over the applicable service period.
+Amounts shown are not adjusted for vesting restrictions. - (3) Amounts relate to annual incentive bonuses awarded in respect of the year (notwithstanding that payment may be made after year-end). - (4) The value of all perquisites received by any NEO in any financial year, including property or other personal benefits provided to the NEO that are not generally available to all employees, were not in the aggregate greater than \$50,000 or 10% of the NEO's total salary for the financial year. - (5) Mr. Miller served as a non-executive director of the Company from August 23, 2023 until November 1, 2024, when he became a NEO upon his appointment as Executive Chairman.
+Mr. Miller's compensation as shown in this table is in respect of his service as Executive Chairman.
+Prior to November 1, 2024, Mr. Miller served as a non-executive director of the Company, and compensation paid to him in that capacity is shown below under "- Director Compensation". - (6) Mr. Greenough served as a finance consultant to the Company since April 2024, and became a NEO on October 15, 2024 upon his appointment as Interim Chief Executive Officer.
+Mr. Greenough is not employed by the Company or any of its subsidiaries, and his compensation as shown in this table represents consulting fees (excluding GST) payable in respect of Mr. Greenough's service during 2024. - (7) Ms. Wright was appointed Vice President, Operations & Engineering on November 1, 2024, and previously served as Manager, Development & Operations.
+Her compensation as shown in this table is for all of 2024. - (8) Mr. Rawlyk, who first became an officer of the Company in September 2021, was appointed President and Chief Executive Officer effective January 1, 2024 and served in that capacity until October 29, 2024. - (9) Mr. Stobbe joined the Company as Controller in June 2023 and was appointed Chief Financial Officer on November 13, 2023, and served in those capacities until July 12, 2024.